I Can Haz Nuke?

 Relative Difficulty: not hard if you have deuterium and/or tritium.

 Next Step: Thermonuclear

 This is what Tin Pot would undoubtedly love to get his grimy hands on, because it’s the thing of legends.
 The very thought of a gigantic explosion that breaks windows hundreds of miles away makes him dizzy with joy.

 Fortunately, so-called “hydrogen bombs”[footnote 6] are indeed hard to make.
-The United States did it with top-notch scientists, a huge budget and years of trial-and-error research.
-The other nations which have built these got the details from us, or from someone else who had gotten them from us.
+The United States did it with top-notch scientists, a huge budget and years of trial-and-error research, as did the Soviets.

 The idea is that, since you’ve already made a high-pressure fission explosion that reaches millions of degrees, why not use it to cause full-blown fusion?
 But everything must happen in precisely the correct order within a few millionths of a second: fission, then fusion, then (in some cases) even more fission and/or fusion.
 It’s not likely that Tin Pot can do this without help.